2021–present Madagascar famine

+As of 2025, the famine is considered as an ongoing disaster.

 Background

 Madagascar is frequently exposed to severe extreme weather and climate events.
+The Kere is a recurrent famine that has affected Madagascar's Deep South since the 1930s.
 Between 1980 and 2013, Madagascar experienced 63 major natural disasters, including cyclones, floods, severe droughts, earthquakes, epidemics, and a "locust plague of biblical proportions".
 In 2020, UNICEF had expressed early concerns about malnutrition in Madagascar, estimating that 42% of children under the age of five suffered from malnourishment.
 As of June 2021, the southern region of Madagascar was hit by the worst drought in 40 years.
 The situations further worsens because people in the area are smallholder farmers and depend on their own agriculture and homegrown meals.
 In late June 2021, David Beasley, the chief of the UN-agency World Food Programme (WFP) warned that a "catastrophic" hunger is hitting the region and the WFP has asked for $78.6 million in immediate aid.
 Another WFP official said the situation was the second worst food crisis he had seen in his life after the 1998 famine in Bahr el Ghazal, in present-day South Sudan.

 An early report conducted in June 2021 by Duke University School of Nursing found that three-fourths of vanilla farmers in the northern Sava Region of Madagascar were also suffering from food insecurity due to fluctuations of the vanilla market and natural disasters, potentially indicating that the food crisis is spreading to other parts of Madagascar.